apache/sling-site/src/main/jbake/content/documentation/bundles/sling-health-check-tool.md

 Only necessary if the the respective feature is used:

-* For the case the property `hc.async.cronExpression` is used, the bundle `org.apache.servicemix.bundles.quartz` needs to be available at runtime (as alternative it is possible to use `hc.async.intervalInSec` now)
 * For Health Checks using property `hc.warningsStickForMinutes`, this has been renamed to `hc.keepNonOkResultsStickyForSec` - here the unit has changed from min to sec in order to allow for second-magnitude values that can be useful for deployment scenarios
+* For the case the property `hc.async.cronExpression` is used, the bundle `org.apache.servicemix.bundles.quartz` may be added to use quartz for cron expressions (in the same way as it was the case for the Sling Health Checks).
+If the bundle is not present, a simple cron trigger implementation included in `org.apache.felix.healthcheck.core` will be used instead, see [FELIX-6265](https://issues.apache.org/jira/browse/FELIX-6265) for details.

 ## Migrate a runtime